Top 10 Truly Terrible Television Series

 UPN both debuted and dropped the series in October 1998.
 In 2002, TV Guide ranked The Secret Diary of Desmond Pfeiffer as the 11th-worst TV series ever.

 Adapting cinematic blockbusters for television audiences seems a surefire way for producers and networks to hedge their bets in the battle for market share.
 However, except for rare successes like M*A*S*H (1972–1983) and Buffy the Vampire Slayer (1997–2003), it usually doesn’t work out well.

-Case in point: the two attempts at repackaging the 1942 film classic Casablanca for the TV sets of America.
+Case in point: the two attempts at repackaging the 1942 film classic Casablanca for American TV sets.
 The first undertaking was an effort by Warner Bros.
-Studios to gain a foothold in the “new” media of television.
+Studios to gain a foothold in the “new” medium of television.

 During the 1955–56 season, the studio broadcast three different series in rotation under the heading of Warner Bros.
 Presents.
 The concept was dubbed a “wheel program.”
 Two series were based on films produced by the studio—Kings Row and Casablanca.

 In the 1955 Casablanca TV series, the role of “Rick,” played by Humphrey Bogart in the film, nearly went to a rising young star named Anthony Quinn.
 But the studio refused his salary demands.
 Instead, “Rick” was played by Charles McGraw, who is best remembered today as the contrarian fisherman in the diner from Alfred Hitchcock’s The Birds (1963).

 Returning to Casablanca, the decision was made to “update” the action to set it in the “present day” of the 1950s.
 As a result, the ruthless Nazis of World War II became the ruthless communists of the Cold War.

 Casablanca (1955) was canceled after its first season.